Get Quality Practices Using Logistics

 It is easy for me to understand former Los Angeles Laker head coach Pat Riley who told us he’d spend three hours planning a practice of the same length.
 Detailing practice activities, I am convinced, took up a significant portion of Riley’s practice planning time.

-Assigning coaching staff duties, attending to the order of event, stats to be recorded and time allotted to each task, I'm confident we're among those plans.
+Assigning coaching staff duties, attending to the order of events, stats to be recorded and time allotted to each task, I'm confident we're among those plans.
 As I recently blogged there is a handful of "time sucks" that waste time in practice and training sessions.
 This time, I'll suggest another handful to use in creating more efficient practices.

 Practice time is a coach’s most valuable asset.
 Spending that valuable time with a team is enhanced by employing the most crucial element of coaching—practice preparation and time management.
 Play in competition is determined by what level is accomplished in practice.
 As such, practice planning calls for a coach to put forth the best and most professional effort.
 When circumstance precludes a coach from devoting sufficient time to planning, it must be delegated to other qualified staff members to provide the must-have framework for a good practice.

-Communicate Practice Content to Players Up-Front
+Communicate Volleyball Practice Content to Players Up-Front

 Well before the practice schedule, communicate the content of the next practice to the players on the team.
 Be sure to include goals, video if available of the defensive or offensive concepts planned to be practiced, scouting reports, and other stats.
 This way every player should attend practice knowing fully the information to meet their responsibilities.
 As an example, they should know the keywords such as the ones used to describe a specific play.
 Each practice might include a quiz on the subject to keep them committed to pre-practice study and encourage readiness to get the most out of the time.

 Assist Time Management by Using Practice Tools